uggujhansi/Employee-Management-System/README.md

 ## Usage
--Launch the application.
+1. Launch the application.
--Use the buttons on the home screen to perform the following actions:
+2. Use the buttons on the home screen to perform the following actions:
--Fetch all employees.
+   - Fetch all employees.
--Fetch an employee by ID.
+   - Fetch an employee by ID.
--Delete an employee.
+   - Delete an employee.
--Update employee details.
+   - Update employee details.
--Onboard a new employee.
+   - Onboard a new employee.
--View the results or interact with the database through the user-friendly interface.
+3. View the results or interact with the database through the user-friendly interface.

 ## License
 This project is licensed under the MIT License.